luxonis/depthai-docs-website/source/pages/tutorials/pretrained_openvino.rst

 What is OpenVINO?
 #################

-Under-the-hood, DepthAI uses the Intel MyriadX chip to perform high-speed model inference.
+Under-the-hood, DepthAI uses the Intel Myriad X chip to perform high-speed model inference.
 However, you can't just dump your neural net into the chip and get high-performance for free.
 That's where `OpenVINO <https://docs.openvinotoolkit.org/>`__ comes in.
 OpenVINO is a free toolkit that converts a deep learning model into a format that runs on Intel Hardware.
 Once the model is converted, it's common to see Frames Per Second (FPS) improve by 25x or more.
 Are a couple of small